Retail cannabis sales exceed $785 million; commission enacts plan to issue delivery licenses to social equity and economic opportunity applicants

 Historic victory: The 2016 Yes on 4 Campaign

-Having played an important role in decriminalizing marijuana and legalizing medical cannabis through ballot initiatives — in 2008 and 2012 respectively — the Marijuana Policy Project and local allies began laying the groundwork for a 2016 legalization campaign in 2015.
+Having played an important role in decriminalizing cannabis and legalizing medical cannabis through ballot initiatives (in 2008 and 2012 respectively), MPP and local allies began laying the groundwork for a 2016 legalization campaign in 2015.
 The Campaign to Regulate Marijuana Like Alcohol (CRMLA), as it was called, formed a drafting committee comprised of advocates, attorneys, and experts on cannabis businesses who wrote what would eventually become known as Question 4.
 The end product was a sensible proposal to end the failed policy of prohibition in a way that prioritized public health, safety, and social justice.

 Will Luzier, a former Massachusetts assistant attorney general who also served as executive director of the Massachusetts Interagency Council on Substance Abuse and Prevention from 2008 until April 2015, served as campaign manager.
 Jim Borghesani, who filled the role of communications director, previously worked in top communications positions in the offices of the Massachusetts governor and as a journalist.